apereo/apereo.github.io/_posts/cas/2019-11-03-cas62-gettingstarted-overlay.md

 # LDAP Authentication

-We need to first establish a primary mode of validating credentials by sticking with [LDAP authentication](https://apereo.github.io/cas/6.1.x/installation/LDAP-Authentication.html).
+We need to first establish a primary mode of validating credentials by sticking with [LDAP authentication][ldapauthn].
 The strategy here, as indicated by the CAS documentation, is to declare the intention/module in the build script:

 ```groovy
 compile "org.apereo.cas:cas-server-support-ldap:${casServerVersion}"